architshukla/Plagiarism-Checker/README.md

 *   Resulting URL, matched contents are checked for similarity with given text query.
 *   Result of average similarity of all URL's is stored in output text file.

-## REQUIRED LIBRARIES
+## Required Libraries
-</div><div>The project uses python-docx module to decode docx files.
+The project uses python-docx module to decode docx files.
 The python-docx module has its own set of dependent libraries.
 The required libraries are:

 *   PIL
 *   lxml